Non-reciprocal interactions between condensates in chemically active mixtures

-We assume that the long-time behaviour of the system is characterized by the presence of spherical droplets of radii $R_a$ (one for each species), with volume $\pazocal{V}_a=V_d R_a^d$ and surface area $\pazocal{S}_a=d V_d R_a^{d-1}=d \pazocal{V}_a/R_a$, where $V_d=\pi^{d/2}/\Gamma(\frac{d}{2}+1)$ is the volume of unit sphere in $d$ dimensions.
+To elucidate this phenomenology, we focus on the long-time behaviour of the system, which is characterized by the presence of spherical droplets of radii $R_a$ (one for each species), with volume $\pazocal{V}_a=V_d R_a^d$ and surface area $\pazocal{S}_a=d V_d R_a^{d-1}=d \pazocal{V}_a/R_a$, where $V_d=\pi^{d/2}/\Gamma(\frac{d}{2}+1)$.
 We can use the dynamical equation for the concentration fields \eqref{eq:eom} to extract effective stochastic equations of motion for the centre of mass of the droplet of species $a$, which we denote by $\x_a$ (see Fig. \ref{fig:possdroplets}), as follows \cite{romano2025dynamics}